illlustr/NAIIVE/content/docs/2_project/1_AISE.md

 ---

-#### Motivation

-AISE was initially constructed within a limited timeframe, with a maximum duration of one day.
-The primary objective was to swiftly incorporate state-of-the-art Artificial Intelligence technology for proof of concept and as a fundamental exercise in mobile device design.

-Subsequently, as development progressed and further research was conducted, the decision was made to expand its functionality into a fully functional tool accessible for everyone.

-##### Problem

-While Artificial Image Generators have become more accessible to the general public, it remains evident that using such programs can still be costly.
-Users typically need a powerful GPU or must invest financially to make the software truly "usable."
-Even when users can access it for free, there's often a trade-off, such as watching ads or providing their data for undisclosed purposes.

-This practice is understandable because developers incur significant expenses in operating Artificial Intelligence systems.
-These costs include not only bandwidth and electricity but also infrastructure maintenance.
-Moreover, serving hundreds of thousands, if not millions, of requests daily further compounds the financial challenges.

-{{< alert text="**Notice** - This section is still in progress." />}}

----

-AISE use [AI Horde](https://stablehorde.net/) a crowd sourced distributed cluster of Image generation workers and text generation workers. if you like consider joining the horde yourself!

----

 #### Additional

-from developing AISE we create & introduce some new and refined component & class we can share and utilize in the furute
+from developing AISE we create & introduce some new and refined component & class we can share and utilize in the future

 {{< tabs tabTotal="2">}}
 {{% tab tabName="Modules" %}}